Nynuphar/IDEAL-doc/docs/source/appointments.rst

 Let's look at these points in more detail.

-Book an appointment schedule - for a study
+Plan an appointment schedule - for a study
 ********************************************

 .. warning:: Please set the appointment schedule at the **beginning** of the study, before starting to book the appointments for the different patients.